forgenai/patent-summary/README.md

-Certainly!
-Based on your project at [forgenai/patent-summary](https://github.com/forgenai/patent-summary), here's a comprehensive `README.md` to help users understand, install, and utilize your patent summarization API.

----

 # Patent Summary API

 **Patent Summary API** is a Python-based web service that accepts a U.S. patent or publication number and returns a structured, technical summary highlighting the invention's problem and solution.
 It leverages the [forgen](https://github.com/forgenai/forgen) framework and OpenAI's language models to generate concise summaries suitable for engineers, analysts, and legal professionals.